VXSTATS/com.vxstats.qt/README.md

 ```

 ## User-defined build variables
-Inside cmake/env.cmake you will find some user-defined build variables for particular purposes.
+Inside cmake/env.cmake you will find some user-defined build options for particular purposes.

 ### Debugging
 You can log the verbose build output.